-A low level of insider threat awareness among employees can cause all sorts of cybersecurity issues: user negligence and risky behavior resulting in cybersecurity incidents, non-compliance with critical regulations and industry standards, etc. Installing new software and establishing stricter rules can’t always protect an organization from these threats.
-Raising the cybersecurity awareness level, on the other hand, can.
+A low level of insider threat awareness among employees can cause all sorts of cybersecurity issues: user negligence and risky behavior resulting in cybersecurity incidents, non-compliance with critical regulations and industry standards, etc. Installing insider threat detection software and establishing stricter rules can’t always protect an organization from these threats.

 In this article, we discuss what insider threat awareness is, explain why it’s important to raise the level of awareness among your employees, and offer you six best practices to conduct efficient awareness training.